-Carefully remove the mount from the carrying case.
 The HAE69 has a 150mm base.
 An optional LiteRoc tripod #8023ACC or a tri-pier #8034 may be used.
 Setup and level the tripod.
 Adjust the tripod height.
 Tighten tripod locking knob to secure the tripod.
-Remove the Alignment Peg from the mount base and threaded it onto the tripod head, on top of a tripod leg or between two legs depending on the latitude.
+For an HAE29 or an HAE43 mount, the Alignment Peg is in the mount package.
+For an HAE69 mount, the Alignment Peg is threaded on the mount base, as shown below.
+Thread it onto the tripod head, on top of a tripod leg or between two legs depending on the latitude.
 The two outside threaded holes are used for securing the mount head using Azimuth Locking Screws.

-Figure 5.
+Figure 6.
 LiteRoc tripods